 What are my options if I do not have legal grounds to terminate my lease?

-- If the landlord agrees to any changes in the lease terms, you MUST get them in writing.
-Technically, they are not enforceable unless they are in a writing signed by all parties to the agreement.
+- – If the landlord agrees to any changes in the lease terms, you MUST get them in writing.
+Technically, they are not enforceable unless they are in writing signed by all parties involved in the agreement.
 An agreement reached via email, text, or social media is a workable alternative if the signed writing is not possible, but be sure to save it in a way that you can access easily if the landlord later backs out of the agreement.

 What are the pros and cons of subleasing?

 - – The biggest advantage of subleasing is that someone else is paying all or part of your rent.
 But given the large number of students who want to terminate their leases and find sublessees, you likely will need to greatly reduce the amount of rent you will ask your sublessee to pay.
 You need to consider whether it is better to get some money to defray the cost of your rent or pay it all yourself.
 But there are risks.